malotte/rfzone/README.md

 can be found [here](https://github.com/erlang/otp/wiki/Installation) ([more info](https://github.com/erlang/otp/blob/master/INSTALL.md)).

-rfZone is built using rebar that can be found [here](https://github.com/basho/rebar), with building instructions [here](https://github.com/basho/rebar/wiki/Building-rebar).
+rfZone is built using rebar that can be found [here](https://github.com/rebar/rebar), with building instructions [here](https://github.com/rebar/rebar/wiki/Building-rebar). rebar's dynamic configuration mechanism, described [here](https://github.com/rebar/rebar/wiki/Dynamic-configuration), is used so the environment variable ``REBAR_DEPS` should be set to the directory where your erlang applications are located.

 rfZone also requires the following applications to be installed:
 <ul>